 "Usually anaesthetic equipment is replaced on an ad hoc basis," explained Andrew Robertson, the chairman of the league.
 "But with rapid developments in the technology available there can be significant differences between machines.
 With new state-of-the-art theatres, it was a good time to support the anaesthetists with state-of-the-art equipment."
-The new machines are more accurate and reliable and visitors to relax and consume food and drink from the vending machines when the café and restaurant are closed.
+The new machines are more accurate and reliable and offer future-proofing for potential new developments in anaesthesia.

+Plans are also in place for a new refreshment area funded by the friends.
+The League of Friends Lancaster Lounge will provide a comfortable area for patients and visitors to relax and consume food and drink from the vending machines when the café and restaurant are closed.
 Work is expected to start in June and complete in July.